rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 ##### Binary `transform_reduce`

-As we described above, expressing the functionality of binary `transform_reduce` using only `reduce` requires `zip_transform_view` or something like it, making the `reduce`-only version more verbose.
+As we explained above, expressing the functionality of binary `transform_reduce` using only `reduce` requires `zip_transform_view` or something like it.
+This makes the `reduce`-only version more verbose.
 Users may also find it troublesome that `zip_view` and `zip_transform_view` are not pipeable: there is no `{v1, v2} | views::zip` syntax, for example.
 On the other hand, it's a toss-up which version is easier to understand.
-Users either need to learn what a "zip transform view" does, or they need to learn about `transform_reduce` and know which of the two function arguments does what.
+Users either need to learn what `zip_transform_view` does, or they need to learn about `transform_reduce` and know which of the two function arguments does what.

 ```c++